Your Exercise for Naturally Amazing Posture

 Many of us have tried at times to improve our posture over the course of a day, but wouldn’t it be nice if you could do this without having to think about it all the time?
-Well, this exercise will help!
+Well, this push-up exercise will help!

 This movement is called the Push-Up Plus.
 Begin in a normal, neutral push-up position — or alternately, on your knees or leaning with your hands on a counter-top for an easier exercise.
 Be sure to keep a straight line running from your toes to the top of your head, with your head and neck in a comfortable position.
 To start the exercise, round out your back by trying to push your spine, the part right between your shoulder blades, toward the ceiling.
 Hold for 2 seconds, then relax back down (stop rounding out your back) and instead bring your shoulder blades together.
 Repeat this for 10-15 repetitions at a time.
 You can see a great example of this exercise here!